kentcdodds/kcd-scripts/README.md

 > configuring things to make it less magical and more straightforward.
 Extending
 > can take place on your terms.
 I think this is actually a great way to do this.

+### Flow support

+If the `flow-bin` is a dependency on the project the `@babel/preset-flow` will automatically get loaded you only need to install it manually by running `npm install --save-dev @babel/preset-flow`

 ## Inspiration

 This is inspired by `react-scripts`.